UW Bothell Scholarship, Research, and Creative Practice (SRCP) Grant Program

 - Does the project further faculty development for SRCP?

-- Does the project increase the faculty member’s ability to obtain internal UW and/or external funding to sustain the SRCP after this seed grant ends?
+- Does the project increase the faculty member’s ability to obtain internal UW and/or external funding to sustain the SRCP after this grant ends?

-Applicants should submit their proposals online using the SRCP Seed Grant form.
+Applicants should submit their proposals online using the SRCP Grant form.
 You must be logged in with your UW NetID to Office 365 to upload your file.
 Files should be submitted in a single PDF document that is clearly labeled by section.
 The budget should be left separate and submitted as an Excel spreadsheet as the second attachment.
 Complete proposals must be submitted by the deadline to be considered.
 The Office of Sponsored Research will notify successful and unsuccessful applicants, via email, within eight weeks of the deadline.

 Proposals must not be longer than five pages in length (excluding supplemental materials), in Times New Roman, 12-point font, and single-spaced.
 Proposals may be shorter and brevity is encouraged.